regorov/go/dcpuem/README.md

 Command: dcpuem
 ===============

 Command dcpuem is a frontend to the dcpuemlib DCPU-16 emulator.
+It takes one required argument, the filename of the program to load.
+The format of the input file can be either Intel Hex or raw binary and is determined by the file's extension (defaulting to raw binary if it is unrecognised).
+There is also one command-line option: -b.
+If this is present, the input file is parsed into words in a big-endian fashion rather than the default (little-endian).

 Package Dependencies
 --------------------